gx9702/iridius/README.md

-# opsi
+# Iridius
-Full OPC-UA server based on Milo and public device drivers
+Full OPC-UA server based on Milo and public device drivers.

-Note: opsi is just a temporary name, no checks have been made to see if it is a copyrighted word or like.
-Assume this name will be changed.

 ## Discussing

-I've opened a [Slack channel](https://opsigroup.slack.com) but any other team workspace suggest is welcome.
+I've opened a [Slack channel](https://iridius.slack.com) but any other team workspace solution is welcome.

 ## Objectives of this project